dmcg/dmcg.github.io/_posts/2019-02-16-test-driven-to-specification-with-minutest-part1.md

     }
 }
 ```

+If I didn't have a Part 2 I think that I'd probably remove some of duplication from this code before checking it in.
+But
+it's much like many of my TDD tests before Minutest - OK, probabably good enough, but lacking some rigour and expressiveness.

 In [Part 2](test-driven-to-specification-with-minutest-part2.html) we will look at refactoring this code to be more
 spec-like.
 With luck it will be more expressive and less duplicated while covering more of the behaviour of our